President Jokowi expresses condolences on the death of Iranian President Ebrahim Raisi - ExBulletin

 “Because if the price of oil increases as a result of this incident, it will have an impact everywhere, to increase the prices of other goods.
 “We hope that there will be no impact of this kind,” he said. -he explained.

-President Raisi visited Indonesia a year ago on May 23, 2023.
-In a meeting at the Presidential Palace in Bogor, President Joko Widodo and President Raisi discussed the global geopolitical situation and agreed to a certain number of bilateral cooperations.
+President Raisi visited Indonesia a year ago, specifically on May 23, 2023.
+During a meeting at the Presidential Palace in Bogor, President Joko Widodo and President Raisi discussed the global geopolitical situation and are agreed on a certain number of bilateral cooperations.

 |